 Through the continued adoption and application of ‘best practice’ principles as they apply to the scope of the AWRI’s management and administration activities, essential support services will be efficiently and effectively delivered on an ongoing basis.
 These encompass leadership and administration, business development, contract management, finance and accounting, human resources, information technology, operations management and risk management (including work health and safety).

-Core activities included financial management; budgeting; and reporting to the AWRI’s management, the AWRI Board, funding organisations (particularly Wine Australia) and various arms of government.
-Back office support was provided to other entities such as the Australian Wine Industry Technical Conference, Interwinery Analysis Group and Wine Innovation Cluster.
+Core activities included financial management; budgeting; and reporting to the AWRI’s management and Board, funding organisations (particularly Wine Australia) and various arms of government.
+Back office support was also provided to entities such as the Australian Wine Industry Technical Conference, Interwinery Analysis Group and the Wine Innovation Cluster, including its Crush symposium.
+Other notable activities included an external review and strengthening of controls mitigating the risk of social engineering fraud, the implementation of a new expense management platform for the use of all staff and the further leveraging of the organisation’s charitable status to secure relief from certain credit card interchange fees.
 The AWRI’s diversified investment portfolio continued to generate an appropriate level of return, underpinning the organisation’s ability to further invest in critical capabilities and activities to support the Australian grape and wine industry.
+During the year similar diversified portfolios were also implemented for the assets of the four memorial trusts for which the AWRI acts as unrewarded trustee, to generate higher levels of return (in a risk-appropriate manner) with which to achieve the trusts’ objectives.

-Cost-effective custom-designed and manufactured engineering solutions were provided to support a range of AWRI projects, with recent examples including sparging equipment for pilot-scale fermentations, supporting infrastructure for new instrumentation and apparatus for assessment of wine closures.
-Broader activities involved developing solutions to space constraints faced across the AWRI’s laboratory, office and storage environments.
+Cost-effective custom-designed and manufactured engineering solutions were provided to support a range of AWRI projects.
+Recent examples included experimental equipment for ‘smoke tainting’ wine-grapes, gas-dosing equipment for pilot- and commercial-scale fermentations, installation of supporting infrastructure for new instrumentation and refurbishment of a bottling line used to package research wines.
+Broader activities involved developing solutions to space constraints faced across the AWRI’s laboratory, office and storage environments, including modifications to the AWRI’s premises to enhance storage capacity for frozen materials and bottled research wines, reconfiguration of a number of office environments and the securing and fit-out of an off-site storage facility.

 Corporate governance and legal support